The Hiring Process for Department Employees

 All disqualifications are reviewed by Civil Service for final approval.
 If you are disqualified you may not reapply for a position for one year from the date of disqualification.

 Apply for the Exam

-The Civil Service Process for Entry Level Police Officer
+The Civil Service Process for Entry Level and Lateral Police Officers

 - The written test is administered by Public Safety Testing

 - Go to this site for further information on the testing process

 - As part of this testing process you will be required to complete a personal history statement, (PHI)